IT-JONCTION/blockcache/README.md

 ---

 **TODOs:**
-1. Link to a video of the POC.
+- [ ] Link to a video of the POC.
-2. Determine how to set a flag to avoid caching in dev or recognize template changes without relying on middleware.
+- [ ] Set a flag to avoid caching in dev
-3. Write all the invalidation strategies.
 - [x] Write-Through Cache
 - [x] Manual Invalidation
 - [x] Time-to-Live (TTL)